ziatdinovmax/GPim/README.md

 ## What is GPim?

-GPim is a python package that provides an easy way to apply Gaussian processes (GP) and GP-based Bayesian optimization to images and hyperspectral data in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) without a need to learn those frameworks.
+GPim is a python package that provides an easy way to apply Gaussian processes (GP) and GP-based Bayesian optimization to images and hyperspectral data, as well as to theoretical lattice models, in [Pyro](https://pyro.ai/) and [Gpytorch](https://gpytorch.ai/) (without a need to learn those frameworks).

 For the examples, see our papers:

 GP for 3D hyperspectral data: https://arxiv.org/abs/1911.11348

 GP for 4D hyperspectral data: https://arxiv.org/abs/2002.03591

+GP and GP-based Bayesian optimization for Ising model: https://arxiv.org/abs/2004.04832

 *The intended audience are domain scientists (for example, microscopists) with a basic knowledge of python.*